upsidedownlabs/Muscle-BioAmp-Arduino-Firmware/12_2CH_EMG_Game_Controller/README.md

    - Sit at least 5 meters away from AC appliances or electronic devices to avoid interference.
    - Unplug your laptop charger to reduce electrical noise.

+6. **Calibrate signal values**
+   - Uncomment #define Calibrate on line 71 to print signal values from each channel on the serial monitor.
+   - Use these values to test and update the threshold values for each channel on line 76.
 ---

+## Switching to Advanced version

+   **Uncomment #define Advanced on line 74 to switch to Advanced version and upload the code.**

 ## Testing & Playing